Contractor Management 6 min

 As a self-employed professional in Ohio, you must understand all your tax obligations.

-From navigating self-employment tax rates to filling out the right tax forms and avoiding misclassification pitfalls, knowing the ins and outs ensures compliance and safeguards you against penalties.
+From navigating self-employment tax rates to filling out the right tax forms and avoiding misclassification pitfalls, knowing the ins and outs of taxation ensures compliance and safeguards you against penalties.
 Furthermore, efficient tax planning allows you to optimize deductions, ensuring you retain more of your hard-earned money.

 But, tackling taxes as an independent contractor can feel overwhelming.